The 13 Best Streamers For Trout That Get Big Results

 4. The Clouser Minnow

 Its weighted dumbbell eyes give it a jigging action that can entice even the most hesitant trout.
-The combination of bucktail and flash materials creates a realistic baitfish profile, making it an effective choice in both freshwater and saltwater environments.
+The combination of bucktail and flash materials creates a realistic baitfish profile.

 5. Zonkers (Best Trout Streamers For Quick Strips)

-I learned from other guides near me that the Zonker is great when stripped in and when dead drifted, and although I use it for trout, I found out that steelhead and salmon love it too.
+I learned from other guides near me that the Zonker is great when stripped in or when dead drifted.

 This fly has a natural swimming action that imitates baitfish or leeches, and its flashy, metallic underbody is a big part of why this fly works so well.